-I continued my adventure by walking south of North Ponto beach and came upon a staircase that connects the South Carlsbad State Beach campground.
+I continued my adventure by walking south of North Ponto beach and found a staircase connecting the South Carlsbad State Beach campground.

-On this day, the campground was pretty much filled up, which was nice to see.
+The campground was pretty much filled up on this day, which was nice.
 If you ever wanted to experience camping on the coast in San Diego, this campground is one of the best.
 I had the pleasure of camping here in 2017, and there is something to be said about falling asleep to crashing waves- pure heaven.

 Thank you for joining me on my Carlsbad adventure!
-If you are looking for an easy hike with absolutely gorgeous views, then head over to Carlsbad today!
+If you want an easy hike with gorgeous views, head to Carlsbad today!

 Until next time!